polterguy/polterguy.github.io/endpoints/index.md

 being transmitted as _"Bearer"_ tokens in the _"Authorization"_ HTTP header, implying you'll have to ensure the resulting JWT token from invoking the above endpoint is attached to consecutive HTTP requests.
 This endpoint can be invoked by anyone, including non-authenticated clients.
-This endpoints is intended for you to consume from your own code.
+This endpoint is intended for you to consume from your own code.

 ### PUT magic/system/auth/change-password